mongodb/libbson/doc/oid.rst

 Libbson provides a simple way to generate ObjectIDs.
 It can be used in a single-threaded or multi-threaded manner depending on your requirements.

-The :symbol:`bson_oid_t` structure represents an ``ObjectI`` in MongoDB.
+The :symbol:`bson_oid_t` structure represents an ``ObjectID`` in MongoDB.
 It is a 96-bit identifier that includes various information about the system generating the OID.

 Composition
 -----------